Kijong-dong: History

 The North Korean government says the village contains a 200-family collective farm, serviced by a child care center, kindergarten, primary and secondary schools, and a hospital.
-However, the South says the town is an uninhabited village built in the 1950s in a propaganda effort to encourage South Korean defection and to house the Democratic People's Republic of Korea (DPRK) soldiers manning the network of artillery positions, fortifications and underground marshalling bunkers that surround the border zone.
+However, it is actually an uninhabited settlement built in the 1950s as part of a propaganda campaign to encourage South Korean defection.
+Some parts are used to garrison Korean People's Army soldiers manning a network of artillery positions, fortifications and underground marshalling bunkers along this part of the DMZ.

-The village features a number of brightly painted, poured-concrete multi-story buildings and apartments, many apparently wired for electricity.
-The town was oriented so that the bright blue roofs and white sides of the buildings next to the massive DPRK flag would be the most distinguishing features when viewed from across the border.
-Scrutiny with modern telescopic lenses, however, has led to the conclusion that the buildings are concrete shells lacking window glass or even interior rooms, with building lights turned on and off at set times and empty sidewalks swept by caretakers in an effort to preserve the illusion of activity.
+The village features a number of brightly painted, poured-concrete multi-story buildings.
+Its layout is oriented so that the buildings' bright blue roofs and multi-colored walls beneath Kijong-dong's massive DPRK flag and flagpole, can be clearly seen from the South Korean border.
+Windows are either left unglazed or just painted onto exterior walls.
+Electrical lights on timers periodically turn on and off in some buildings.
+The buildings are concrete shells that are maintained by caretakers in an effort to preserve the illusion of activity.

-The village is surrounded by extensive cultivated fields, clearly visible to visitors to the North Korean side of the DMZ.

 Flagpole

 In the 1980s, the South Korean government built a 100 m tall flagpole with a 130 kg flag of South Korea in Daeseong-dong (37°56′30.24″N 126°40′48.07″E).

 The North Korean government responded by building an even taller one, the Panmunjom flagpole, at 160 m with a 270 kg flag of North Korea in Kijŏng-dong, 1.2 km across the demarcation line from South Korea (37°56′42.99″N 126°39′18.78″E), in what some have called the "flagpole war".
-For over a decade, the flagpole was the tallest supported flagpole in the world.
-In 2010, the flagpole became the second-tallest flagpole in the world at the time, after the National Flag Square in Baku, Azerbaijan at 162 m.
-It is now the fifth-tallest supported flagpole in the world.
+For over a decade, the flagpole was the tallest in the world.
+In 2010, the flagpole became the second-tallest flagpole in the world at the time, after the National Flag Square in Baku, Azerbaijan, at 162 m.
+It is now the ninth-tallest flagpole in the world, and the tallest supported one.

 Propaganda loudspeakers

 Massive loudspeakers mounted on several of the buildings deliver DPRK propaganda broadcasts directed towards the South.
 Originally, the content extolled the North's virtues in great detail and urged disgruntled soldiers and farmers simply to walk across the border to be received as brothers.
-Eventually, as its value in inducing defections proved minimal, the content was switched to condemnatory anti-Western speeches, agitprop operas, and patriotic marching music for up to 20 hours a day.
+As its value in inducing defections diminished over time, particularly as South Korea caught up with the North economically in the 1960s and 1970s, the content was switched to condemnatory anti-Western speeches, agitprop operas, and patriotic marching music for up to 20 hours a day.
 For a period from 2004 to 2016, both North and South agreed to end their loudspeaker broadcasts at each other.
-The broadcasts have since resumed after escalating tensions as a result of the January 2016 nuclear test.
+The broadcasts resumed after escalating tensions as a result of the January 2016 nuclear test.
+On 23 April 2018, both North and South Korea officially cancelled their border propaganda broadcasts.